dennisjernkrookratio/kolada_mcp/README.md

 Kolada MCP server acts as an intelligent middleware between LLM-based applications and the Kolada database, allowing users to easily query and analyze data related to Swedish municipalities and regions.
 With semantic search capabilities and robust analysis tools, the Kolada MCP Server significantly simplifies the task of navigating and interpreting the vast array of KPIs available in Kolada.

+## Example Usage

+Try asking the Kolada MCP Server open questions that will require autonomous reasoning and data analysis, such as:

+- Where in Sweden should a family move to find affordable housing, good schools and good healthcare?
+- Investigate the connection between unemployment and mental illness in Västernorrland
+- Where has the satisfaction with kindergarten increased the most in Sweden in the last five years?
+- Prepare an interactive dashboard to visualize the characteristics of the municipalities in Sweden with the best and worst public transportation systems, among municipalities with a population over 25,000.

 ## Features

 - **Semantic Search**: Find KPIs based on natural language descriptions.